Application Deadline for 2021: 8th March 2021

 The Clay Minerals Society annually awards several grants of up to $3000 through its student research grant program.
 Membership to CMS is required to apply.
-Membership can be done on-line or download an application Word or PDF and follow the instructions.
+Membership can be completed on-line or download an application Word or PDF file and follow the instructions.
 A membership number will be assigned and sent to you.

 The Research Grant program provides partial financial support of research for students of clay science and technology.

 Research Grant applications are judged on a competitive basis considering the qualifications of the applicant, the objectives of the research proposal, design of the research project and relation to Clay Science.
 Applicants selected will be nominated by a CMS Committee and approved by the CMS Council.
 The best grant application, as determined by the Research Grants Committee, will be the recipient of the grant titled the Robert C. Reynolds, Jr. Research Award.
 The award comes with a certificate and a free CMS membership for the following year.